Doctors Consider Ethics Of Costly Heart Surgery For People Addicted To Opioids

 Catholic Medical Center is one of the first hospitals to write ethical guidelines to help clinicians answer that question.
 The guidelines call for setting patients up with drug treatment, says Dan Daly, a medical ethicist at St. Anselm College who helped write them.

-Daly says that the guidelines are not is some kind of moral test.
+Daly says that the guidelines are not some kind of moral test.
 Instead, they are meant to help doctors connect patients with a primary care physician or set them up with addiction counseling.

 "This is not the patient proving to the medical team that they are worthy of a new valve, that they are worthy of the surgery," Daly says.
 "We wanted to make sure that that could not happen."